 Flights are via Istanbul, which is great for anyone living in Europe or the Middle East.

 The flight times however, are rather anti-social, with the flight arriving at Kilimanjaro at 02:00am and departing, if you are taking the same airline back at 03:00am!

 Prices tend to be cheaper than other airlines though, so this option may be worth considering if you are on a tight budget.
 However, with an arrival at 02:00am, any gains in a cheaper flight will most likely be lost in the cost of an extra hotel night that will be required unless you want to tackle Kilimanjaro jet-lagged and sleep deprived (not recommended!!).
 This route doesn’t run every day either.

 So there you have it.
 There are a few options for flights to Kilimanjaro, but all, except arguably the KLM flight from Amsterdam, are a little inconvenient.
 That being said, the pain of travel is far outweighed by the pleasure of reaching the Roof of Africa!

-Tags: Flights to Kilimanjaro, Cheap flights to Kilimanjaro, How to get to Kilimanjaro, Flights to Kilimanjaro International Airport
+Tags: Flights to Kilimanjaro, Cheap flights to Kilimanjaro, Flights to Kilimanjaro International Airport

 More Kilimanjaro Guides: